The History of Florida’s No Helmet Law for Motorcycles

 Can You Sue if You Weren’t Wearing a Helmet in a Motorcycle Accident?

 Even though riding a motorcycle without a helmet can be legal in Florida, it can still hurt your chances of recovering compensation in case of an injury.
 In any auto accident lawsuit, the court will hear both sides’ claims and arguments and decide which parties were at fault.
 In cases involving multiple at-fault drivers, the blame will be divided among each at-fault party.
 In some cases, this may mean assigning a percentage of the blame to the victim, too.

 If you were injured in a motorcycle accident, the court could consider the fact that you did not wear a helmet a contributing cause of the injuries you suffered.
 If the court finds that but for your decision not to wear a helmet your injuries may have been avoided, you could be assigned a percentage of the blame for the accident.
 The damages you receive in court will typically be reduced by this percentage of fault.

 Miami Motorcycle Injury Lawyer Offering Free Legal Consultations

-If you or a loved one was injured in a motorcycle accident, talk to an attorney about your case immediately.
+If you or a loved one was injured in a motorcycle accident, talk to a Miami vehicle accident lawyer about your case immediately.
 Whether you were wearing a helmet or not can have an impact on how your case is handled, and it is vital to talk to an attorney about what your case might be worth and how to best maximize your compensation.
 For help with your case, call Miami personal injury lawyer Prosper Shaked today at (305) 690-0244.
 The Law Offices of Prosper Shaked offer free, confidential consultations on personal injury cases, including motorcycle accident claims.